Miss Teen USA 2019

 Miss Teen USA 2019 was the 37th Miss Teen USA pageant.
-It was held at the Grand Sierra Resort in Reno, Nevada on April 28, 2019, and was hosted by Miss USA 2014 Nia Sanchez and Tim Tialdo.
+It was held at the Grand Sierra Resort in Reno, Nevada, on April 28, 2019, and was hosted by Miss USA 2014 Nia Sanchez and Tim Tialdo.
 Hailey Colborn of Kansas crowned her successor Kaliegh Garris of Connecticut at the end of the event.
-This was the first time in the history of Miss Teen USA won back-to-back titles by African Americans.
+This was the first time in the history of Miss Teen USA winning back-to-back titles by African Americans.

 The 2019 competition served as the second consecutive time that the pageant has been held concurrently with the Miss USA competition.
 For the first time, both the preliminary and final competitions were held on the same day.